tylermilner/commit-messages-between-commits-action/CONTRIBUTING.md

 ### Updating Functionality

-Since this is a composite action, all logic is contained within the `generate-release-notes.sh` script.
+Since this is a composite action, all logic is contained within the `generate-commit-messages.sh` script.
 Make changes to this file to update the action's functionality.

 If you want to run the action locally to test things out, make sure you have the